ComputationalBiomechanicsLab/systems/README.md

 - SSH into the server with your login credentials by typing `ssh username@cbl1`

-- The server should prompt that you're using an unknown connection with some ECDSA fingerprint.
-This fingerprint should match the server's (table, above)

-- If the ECDSA fingerprint looks ok, enter your password
+- Enter your password. **Note: you can't see any changes while typing the password in (it's a security feature)**

 - You should now have an SSH connection to `cbl1`.
+It will print a welcome message, etc.

 - If you only need  terminal access, you can stop reading this walkthrough - you're done :smile: